PeculiarVentures/hancock-samples/get_transaction_info/README.md

 This example will read an existed transaction info.

 Run example script:
-- Install the example and any dependencies with `npm i`.
 - Run the example with `node index.js API_TOKEN TRANSACTION_ID`.
   You could use API_TOKEN obtained from [obtain token example](../obtain_api_token) You could use TRANSACTION_ID obtained from [create transaction example](../create_transaction) or any other transaction in your account: [https:/app.hancock.ink/transactions](https:/app.hancock.ink/transactions).